 Can I sublet my home if I can’t sell it?

 Shared owners are not allowed to sublet their homes unless in exceptional circumstances (this is to stop people becoming shared owners for financial gain).
 In January 2022, the Government announced that shared owners can now sublet their homes where they are unable to sell or remortgage because of EWS1 issues, or where they’re expecting high building safety costs.

 You can find out more on our Subletting your home page.

 Leaseholders can sublet their homes but they must have a buy-to-let mortgage.
 Without an EWS1 form, it is unlikely lenders will offer these.

 I can’t sell my home without an EWS1 – what can I do?

-If you’ve provided the FRA to the lender and they still insist on seeing an EWS1 form, then you need to ask them why they want one The same applies if you live in a building that is less than 18m high and your lender, or your buyer’s lender, is insisting that you have an EWS1 form.
+If you’ve provided the FRA to the lender and they still insist on seeing an EWS1 form, then you need to ask them why they want one, especially if the RICS guidance indicates that one isn’t required for your building.

 I’ve given my lender the EWS1 form but I’ve been asked more questions